apercky/lnd-monitoring/README.md

 - **Start9** for making self-sovereign Bitcoin infrastructure accessible
 - **Lightning Network** community for the amazing technology
 - **Umbrel** for the excellent node management platform
+- **python-telegram-bot** team for the excellent async Telegram bot framework
+- **aiohttp** developers for the high-performance async HTTP library

 ---